50 Discontinued Groceries That Have Vanished from Shelves

 Besides having the longest name for a soda ever, Black Cherry Vanilla Coke was good.
 The flavor lasted for just a little over a year, from 2006 to 2007.
 We wish we could still find this in the soda aisle.

 Dunkaroos were the quintessential '90s snack.
 The tiny pack contained cookies and a big glob of icing with sprinkles mixed in that you dunked your cookies into.
-There was always a bit too much frosting for the number of cookies, so the last few cookies in the pack were loaded with sprinkle laced frosting.
-Dunkaroos made a comeback at 7-Eleven this summer, but they sold out pretty quickly (no surprise there).
+There was always a bit too much frosting for the number of cookies, so the last few cookies in the pack were loaded with sprinkle-laced frosting.
+Dunkaroos made a comeback in 2020, but they sold out pretty quickly (no surprise there).
+Still, if you're lucky, you might find them at a convenience store.

 Step aside, Four Loko.
 Surge soda was the original soda-energy drink combo.
 The soda was banned in most schools for being filled with way too much sugar, but we wish we could taste this drink one more time.